Last Updated on August 19, 2021 by Mark Ursell

 The above results show that using a profit target and Strength Exit showed a significant improvement in this trading strategy.

-I think the Strength Exit shows good potential to be used in other types of trading strategy.
+I think the Strength Exit shows good potential to be used in other types of trading strategies.
 One way that I am going to make it more adaptable is to use different exits when a trade is in profit compared to when it is in loss.

 It is often easier to watch rather than read.
 Check out the accompanying video for further information.